angieology/django-task-api/README.md

 - [ ] the graphql part

 # Tutorial reference
-Project is based on this series, refer to [this](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) if you get stuck.
+Project is based on this series, refer to [this](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) for clarification.